jloutz/nlp_capstone/doc/capstone_project.md

 * Using a supervised learning paradigm, train 3 text classifiers using training data in the dataset.
 The 3 classifiers are based on the following implementations:

   * **TF-IDF weighted word-grams fed into a Naive Bayes Classifier**.
-This implementation is based on scikit-learn, and represents a widely-used and strong baseline implementation for comparison
+This implementation is based on `scikit-learn`, and represents a widely-used and strong baseline implementation for comparison
   * **BERT** - implementation based on the open-source release available at https://github.com/google-research/bert
   * **ULMFiT** - implementation based on the open source release found at https://github.com/fastai/fastai